 - William Shakespeare, Beethoven, and Sir Isaac Newton all had pet tuxedo cats.
 Who knows the level of artistic and scientific advancement these kitties inspired?

 - Famous cats in pop culture, including Sylvester from Looney Tunes, the Cat in the Hat (the famed character from Dr. Seuss), and Mr. Mistoffelees from the Broadway show Cats are all tuxies.

 - In 2012, a tuxedo cat named Tuxedo Stan from Halifax, Canada, ran for mayor of his fair city.
-Although Tuxedo Stan didn't take office, he was the first—and only—cat to ever run for political office.
+Although Tuxedo Stan didn't take office, he still made history in both the cat and human world.